WebFuzzing/EMB/README.md

 [EvoMaster](http://evomaster.org) Benchmark (EMB):
 a set of web/enterprise applications for scientific research in Software Engineering.

-We collected several different systems, in different programming languages, like Java, Kotlin, JavaScript and C#.
+We collected several different systems running on the JVM, in different programming languages such as  Java and Kotlin.
 In this documentation, we will refer to these projects as System Under Test (SUT).
-Currently, the SUTs are either _REST_ or _GraphQL_ APIs.
+Currently, the SUTs are either _REST_,  _GraphQL_ or _RPC_ APIs.

 For each SUT, we implemented _driver_ classes, which can programmatically _start_, _stop_ and _reset_ the state of SUT (e.g., data in SQL databases).
 As well as enable setting up different properties in a _uniform_ way, like choosing TCP port numbers for the HTTP servers.